deng-cy/al-folio/_pages/home.md

     </div>
 </div>
 <div class="caption">
   GITT and EIS are two popular techniques to measure diffusivity.
 Yet, their results sometimes have up to orders of magnitude difference.
-This project resolved the discrepancy of diffusivity measurement of GITT and EIS.
+This project resolved their discrepancy of diffusivity measurement.
 Click on the figure to read more.
 </div>

 **Battery-related optimization algorithms**